 There are lots of businesses going into liquidation due to the failure of the business model or liquidity crunch to expand their services.
 If the business struggles to pay company directors, its dues then company directors may struggle to pay their own debt repayments.
 In other words, if a company is struggling financially the Directors can be left with debts they are personally liable for.
 It might be possible to resolve these problems with a Debt Management Plan (DMP) for Company Directors.

-Company Directors and DMP – Debt Management for Company Directors
+Company Directors and DMP –

 Directors of companies with financial problems often find themselves struggling with personal debt.
 Debts may have built up because they have borrowed money in their name to support the business.
 They may also have personally guaranteed company debt.